aaronbloomfield/ccc/docs/web3py.md

 Other fields could be added as well -- if we wanted to send some wei in with the transaction, such as to a `payable` function, then we would add a `value` key with the (integer) wei amount as the value.

-If all we wanted to do was to just pay ETH, and not call a function, we would just create a dict:
+If all we wanted to do was to just pay ETH, and not call a function, we would just create a dictionary:

 ```
 transaction = {